kometen/SpringBootWorldCities/README.md

-This is a simple rest-api written with the Spring Boot Java framework.
+This is a simple rest-api written with the [Spring Boot][3] Java framework.
 It returns cities/locations within a radius specified by latitude and longitude in json-format.

 It is a rewrite of [jooby-worldcities][2] except the import-part.
 It uses postgresql as database, maven as build-system